josh-feng/pool/README.md

 Using the *metatable* mechanism, we light-copy every table value in the class template for each object in initialization.
 This is useful in most applications.
-Making a member entry of a class poiting to a specific table can be done in the constructor.
+Making a member entry of a class pointing to a specific table can be done in the constructor.

 **Example: Constructor/Destructor**